 Gatehouse Ministries is an independent non-profit ministry established in 1999 to serve the needs of college-age Missionary Kids (MKs).
 It was established by David & Janet Kronbach, former missionaries with the Christian and Missionary Alliance.
-In 2008, Rev. Jim and Nancy Voss were appointed the new directors.
-Jim has served as a pastor in the Christian and Missionary Alliance for over 40 years.
-Gatehouse is supported solely through donations from individuals and churches.
+Rev. Jim and Nancy Voss began as directors at Gatehouse in 2008 serving until 2015, taking Gatehouse to a new heights.
+Then in June 2015, Scott and Marianne Studebaker, became directors.
+They come with over 25 years of working with International students.
+Gatehouse is supported solely through the generous gifts and donations from individuals and churches.

 Mission Statement and Purpose